kwaldenphd/apis-python/README.md

 - [U.S. Census Bureau](https://www.census.gov/data/developers/data-sets.html)
 - [The Sports DB](https://www.thesportsdb.com/api.php)

-View the API source in a browser.
-What are you seeing?
+Q5B: View the API source in a browser.
+Describe what you are seeing.
 How can we start to make sense of this data using available documentation?

 Q6: Construct an API call in Python.
 Include code + comments.